-The RTO is also required to develop internal operational measures that measure progress toward meeting the strategic objective identified.
+The RTO is also required to develop a maximum of 3 internal operational measures that measure progress toward meeting the strategic priority and objective identified.
 As an example, if one of the objectives of a marketing campaign is to drive qualified consumers to your web site and direct them to operators your measures may include:

-- A 20% increase in web traffic - A 15% increase in referrals to operators
+- A 20% increase in web traffic

+- A 15% increase in referrals to operators

+- 5 partner offers included in the campaign

 The operational measures should be related to "objectives" rather than associated activities.
 The intent is to measure progress toward meeting the objective.

-They should be S.M.A.R.T.
+Limiting operational measures to a maximum of 3 will help to focus and streamline your Schedule C and ensure S.M.A.R.T. measures

-Letter Major Term Minor Terms S Specific Significant, Stretching, Simple M Measurable Meaningful, Motivational, Manageable Α Attainable Appropriate, Achievable, Agreed, Assignable, Actionable, Ambitious, Aligned, Aspirational, Acceptable, Action-focused R Relevant Results-oriented, Resourced, Resonant, Realistic Т Timely Time-oriented, Time framed, Timed, Time-based, Timeboxed, Time-bound, Time-Specific, Timetabled, Time limited, Trackable, Tangible
+Letter Major Term Minor Terms S Specific Significant, Stretching, Simple М Measurable Meaningful, Motivational, Manageable A Attainable Appropriate, Achievable, Agreed, Assignable, Actionable, Ambitious, Aligned, Aspirational, Acceptable, Action-focused R Relevant Results-oriented, Resourced, Resonant, Realistic Т Timely Time-oriented, Time framed, Timed, Time-based, Time- boxed, Time-bound, Time- Specific, Timetabled, Time limited, Trackable, Tangible